rohitbhamidi/ipl-player-salary/README.md

 * Player Performance Analysis and Contract Negotiation: Cricket players and their agents can leverage the model during contract negotiations.
 By understanding the key performance metrics that contribute to higher salaries, players can focus on improving specific aspects of their game.
 Agents can use the predictive model to provide evidence-based salary expectations.

 # **Further Questions**
+* Cross-League Comparison: Extend the analysis to include data from other cricket leagues and international games.
+    * How do player salaries and their determinants vary across different leagues?
+    * How does player performance in other leagues or international games affect their IPL salary?
+* Player Performance Trajectories: Can the model be extended to predict longer-term career salary trajectories?
+* Mega vs Mini Auctions: As more data becomes available, can the model be refined to make separate predictions for the Mega-auctions (occurring once every four years) and Mini-auctions (occurring every year there is no Mega-auction)?
+* Advanced Model Architectures: How do more advanced models (such as deep learning models or ensemble methods) compare to the current SVR-based approach in terms of predictive power?
+* Accounting for Player Hype: Can NLP models be applied (such as analyzing ESPNcricinfo article sentiment) to account for player "hype" in predicting player salary?

+# **Summary and Conclusions:**
+In this project, I aimed to predict Indian Premier League (IPL) player salaries using a Machine Learning approach.
+Using ball-by-ball match data and player salary information,I engineered the relevant features for both batters and bowlers.
+This included metrics such as batting and bowling averages, strike rates, centuries, wickets, etc. Exploratory Data Analysis (EDA) revealed a strong correlation between current-year and next-year salaries for players, establishing a foundation for the modeling.

+Mean Absolute Error (MAE) was chosen as my evaluation metric.
+Support Vector Regression (SVR) with a linear kernel and a limited set of features provided the best performance.
+Fine-tuning of hyperparameters led to optimized models for both batting and bowling, with R^2 scores of 0.691 and 0.653, respectively, along with MAE scores of 0.252 and 0.265.
+Finally, I developed a predictive function using the trained SVR models to estimate player salaries based on their aggregated statistics.

+As data from the IPL continues to be generated, models like this will only improve in their predictive power, and allow us to explore more avenues to fine-tune our models.